 Each of the 49 quadrature points provides a different specification of the open southern boundary.
-And with initial conditions, surface forcing, mixing parameters and all other inputs being the same, the boundary conditions determine an ensemble of 49 HYCOM simulations.
-Figure 5 illustrates how the sea-surface-elevation field differs across the members of this ensemble.
-Because even the quadrature points within the inner circle of figure 4 correspond to significant departures from the favorite boundary conditions, the red contours do not cluster around the thicker black contour.
-With the other members of the quadrature ensemble corresponding to rather unlikely boundary conditions, it appears that the boundary ensemble does not provide much direct information about the consequences of more likely situations; instead, that sort of information might be obtained from the polynomial chaos expansions once the coefficients have been evaluated using the quadrature
+And with initial conditions, surface forcing, mixing parameters and all other inputs being the same, the boundary conditions determine an ensemble of 49 HY-COM simulations.
+Fig. 5 illustrates how the sea-surface-elevation field differs across the members of this ensemble.
+Because even the quadrature points within the inner circle of Fig. 4 correspond to significant departures from the favorite boundary conditions, the red contours do not cluster around the thicker black contour.
+With the other members of the quadrature ensemble corresponding to rather unlikely boundary conditions, it appears that the boundary ensemble does not provide much direct information about the consequences of more likely situations; instead, that sort of information might be obtained from the polynomial chaos expansions once the coefficients have been evaluated using the quadrature ensemble.
+Nevertheless, one thing is immediately clear: the variability after 15 days is much less than that after a longer time.
+The reason is that all members of the ensemble start from the same initial conditions, which did not reflect previous uncertainties in the flow through the open southern boundary.
+There is a transient period during which the uncertainties develop, and only after this period can the consequences of the boundary uncertainty be fully appreciated.
+However, because natural dynamical variability is also present, the ensemble of simulations evolve in time even after the uncertainties are fully developed.